himanshumaurya0007/PRODIGY_WD_01/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the `PRODIGY_WD_01` folder.
-3. Open `index.html` in your web browser to view the project.
+3. Open `index.html` file in your web browser.

 ## Get Started